John Berry (arts administrator): Scenario2

 In November 2018 he officially launched a commercial theatre production company, Scenario 2, together with co-director Anthony Lilley OBE.
-Its first production is The light in the Piazza by Adam Guettel featuring Renée Fleming and Disney artist Dove Cameron, premiered at the Southbank Centre's Royal Festival Hall in London on 14 June 2019 with performances until 6 July 2019.
-The show then moved on to the USA, where its opening night took place on 12 October in LA in collaboration with Los Angeles Opera at the Dorothy Chandler Pavilion.
+Its first production is The Light in the Piazza by Adam Guettel featuring Renée Fleming and Disney artist Dove Cameron, premiered at the Southbank Centre's Royal Festival Hall in London on 14 June 2019 with performances until 6 July 2019.
+The show then moved on to the USA, where its opening night took place on 12 October in Los Angeles in collaboration with Los Angeles Opera at the Dorothy Chandler Pavilion.
 It then moved to Chicago from 14 to 20 December 2019 with outstanding reviews.
-Its premiere in August 2020 at the Sydney Opera House was cancelled due to the Covid-19 Pandemic, with future dates to be announced early 2021.
-Scenario Two is also preparing a new staged musical production about the life of the late Italian Tenor Luciano Pavarotti, directed by Hollywood film director and creator of The Greatest Showman, Michael Gracey.
+Its premiere in August 2020 at the Sydney Opera House was cancelled due to the Covid-19 pandemic, with future dates to be announced early 2021.
+Scenario Two is also preparing a new staged musical production about the life of the late Italian tenor Luciano Pavarotti, directed by Hollywood film director and creator of The Greatest Showman, Michael Gracey.

-Terry Gilliam’s production of Into the Woods by Stephen Sondheim opened at the Theatre Royal Bath in August 2022 to 3, 4 and 5 star reviews.
+Terry Gilliam's production of Into the Woods by Stephen Sondheim opened at the Theatre Royal Bath in August 2022 to 3, 4 and 5 star reviews.

+The company created a brand-new Musical based on the best-selling book The Parent Agency, by comedian and author David Baddiel, with music and additional lyrics by Dan Gillespie Sells ("Jamie the Musical") and directed by Tim Jackson that will be brought to the stage in February 2025 at Storyhouse Chester.